nammayatri/notification-service/Readme.md

   moc.city,
   v.variant;
 ```
-2. After running loadtest we can tally the count of total notifications with search request for drivers entries creation.
+2. After running loadtest `loadtest_ridebooking_flow` we can tally the count of total notifications with search request for drivers entries creation.
 ```
 select
   r.token,